chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 In the rank plot, the fastest growing (or lowest falling) deciles are in dark red, and the slowest growing (or highest falling) deciles are in dark blue.

 Even the most casual observer will notice the reverse S-curves traced by the dark red, over two separate house price cycles.
 The rate of progress is very similar in both cases.
-I define these patterns as travelling waves.
+I define the per-cycle pattern as a travelling wave, a 'Beech wave' if you will ;-)

 Note that the travelling wave ranks are particularly clean (systematically ordered from ranks one to ten) in both vertical and horizontal dimensions.
-Only with the price per square metre dataset are the ranks so neat and tidy.
+Only with the price per square metre dataset are the ranks so neat and tidy; the paper considers other noisier approaches in more detail.

-These travelling waves follow the cumulative distribution function of the house prices from high to low, and they represent the propagation of information down through the distribution, that is, through the market.
+Each cycle, the travelling wave follows the cumulative distribution function of the house prices from high to low, and represents the propagation of information down through the distribution, that is, through the market.
 The market is very efficient in this respect.

 It is noticeable that the travelling wave reaches the decile with the lowest median price prior to 2008.
 However, the richest areas subsequently saw the fastest growth immediately prior.
-This may have been due to foreign buyers in London, or what Fred Harrison calls the "winner’s curse" phase.
+This may have been due to foreign buyers in London, or what Fred Harrison calls the 'winner’s curse' phase.

-In the second cycle, there is no impact on the travelling wave from Brexit, but it is interrupted due to the pandemic: the so-called "race for space".
+In the second cycle, there is no impact on the travelling wave from Brexit, but it is interrupted due to the pandemic: the so-called 'race for space'.

 In the paper, I argue that the travelling wave is both a data-driven version of Ricardo’s Law of Rent and a leading indicator of house price crashes.
 When combined with the 18-year cycle observed by Fred Harrison, the current location of the travelling wave suggests a crash in 2026-27.